railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 .. figure:: images/new_login_dlg.png
    :align: center

-   *Dialog box on connecting a GTK client to a new Open ERP server.*
+   *Dialog box on connecting a GTK client to a new Open ERP server*

 .. index::
    single: XML-RPC